Stackclash/5e-vault/5. Mechanics/Bestiary/Dragon/Guard Drake (MPMM).md

 - monster/environment/urban
 - monster/size/medium
 - monster/type/dragon
-statblock: inline
+aliases: ["Guard Drake"]
 ---
 # Guard Drake
 *Source: Mordenkainen Presents: Monsters of the Multiverse p.
-151, Hoard of the Dragon Queen p.
-91*
+151*

 A guard drake is a reptilian creature created out of dragon scales by means of a bizarre and grisly ritual.
 When trained properly, a drake is obedient and territorial, which makes it an excellent watch beast that can follow simple commands.